gurleenkaur0703/Token_ERC20/README.md

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

-// Import the ERC20 contract from OpenZeppelin library import "@openzeppelin/contracts/token/ERC20/ERC20.sol";
+import "@openzeppelin/contracts/token/ERC20/ERC20.sol";
-// Import the Ownable contract from OpenZeppelin library import "@openzeppelin/contracts/access/Ownable.sol";
+import "@openzeppelin/contracts/access/Ownable.sol";

-// Define the SportsToken contract that inherits from the ERC20 contract contract SportsToken is ERC20 {
+contract SportsToken is ERC20 {
-    // Declare a public state variable to store the owner's address address public owner;
+    address public owner;

-    // Constructor that runs when the contract is deployed constructor(uint256 initialSupply) ERC20("SportsToken", "STK") {
+    constructor(uint256 initialSupply) ERC20("SportsToken", "STK") {
-        // Set the contract deployer as the owner owner = msg.sender;
+        owner = msg.sender;
-        // Mint the initial supply of tokens to the owner's address _mint(msg.sender, initialSupply);
+        _mint(msg.sender, initialSupply);
     }

-    // Modifier to restrict access to owner-only functions modifier onlyOwner() {
+    modifier onlyOwner() {
-        // Check if the function caller is the owner require(msg.sender == owner, "Only Owner Can Access");
+        require(msg.sender == owner, "Only Owner Can Access");
-        // Continue execution if the require statement is true _;
+        _;
     }

-    // Function to mint new tokens, only callable by the owner function mint(address to, uint256 amount) public onlyOwner {
+    function mint(address to, uint256 amount) public onlyOwner {
-        // Mint the specified amount of tokens to the provided address _mint(to, amount);
+        _mint(to, amount);
     }

-    // Function to burn tokens from the caller's address function burn(uint256 amount) public onlyOwner{
+    function burn(uint256 amount) public onlyOwner{
-        // Burn the specified amount of tokens from the caller's balance _burn(msg.sender, amount);
+        _burn(msg.sender, amount);
     }
 }
 ```

 • Compile the Contract by selecting the appropriate compiler version (0.8.0 or above).